Stocks surge after five day losing streak - KESQ

 Thursday’s jump came after Labor Department figures showed that filings for unemployment insurance rose slightly last week, but were in line with estimates.

 Investors are closely watching the jobs market for clues about what the Federal Reserve will do at their policy meeting next week.
-Markets watchers are largely expecting a half-point rate hike but are unsure how long the central bank will continue its hiking campaign.
+Market watchers are largely expecting a half-point rate increase but are unsure how long the central bank will continue its hiking campaign.

 “A notable increase in jobless claims is evident compared to the cyclical lows last spring,” said Jim Baird, Plante Moran Financial Advisors CIO.
 “Against that softer labor market backdrop and with evidence that inflation gauges have likely peaked and should continue to ease in the coming months, the Fed appears to be ready to also ease up on the pace of interest rate hikes, while continuing to tighten.”